 Clare Smyth’s debut solo venture is an elegant and informal restaurant that champions a more modern approach to fine dining

-At Restaurant Gordon Ramsay Clare Smyth became the first British woman to hold three Michelin stars and with Core, the Notting Hill restaurant she opened in late 2017, her approach to cooking is as impeccable as ever.
+At Restaurant Gordon Ramsay Clare Smyth became the first British woman to hold three Michelin stars.
+With Core, the Notting Hill restaurant she opened in late 2017, Smyth has finally achieved the same accolade on her own with the restaurant being awarded three stars in the 2021 red book.

 Smyth hasn’t strayed from her haute cuisine background, creating a chic and modern dining space befitting her culinary pedigree.
 The one-time World’s Best Female Chef is passionate about fine dining and Core feels both reassuringly traditional as well as slick and forward thinking in its approach, a trick that’s often difficult to pull off with any success.